drieseng/serviceimport/README.md

 Introducing changes to a contract should be an explicit and very deliberate action.
 In a code-first approach, there's all too little friction to keep one from making undesired changes.
 Your mileage may vary of course.

+### Interoperability

+Designing an interoperable web service requires attenion for, and knowledge of, subtle differences between various implementations.
+WSDLs and XSDs generated from code often do not play by the rules, and only tend to fully interoperate with applications from the same ecosystem.

 ## Features

 ### Abstract types